curl/everything-curl/curl-does.md

 line tool has been like a thin layer of logic to make a tool around the library that does all the heavy lifting.

-libcurl is designed and meant to be avaiable for anyone who wants to add client-side file transfer capabilities to their software.
+libcurl is designed and meant to be available for anyone who wants to add client-side file transfer capabilities to their software.
 On any platform, any architecture and for any purpose. libcurl is also extremely liberally licensed to not have that become an obstacle either.